lantanagroup/safr-content-ig/input/pagecontent/specification.md

     API = application programming interface; dQM = digital quality measure; FHIR = Fast Healthcare Interoperability Resources; SAMS = Secure Access Management Services.
 </p>
 <p>
-  Figure 2 (above) illustrates the process of how healthcare facility data flows securely into NHSN through NHSNLink.
+  Figure 1 (above) illustrates the process of how healthcare facility data flows securely into NHSN through NHSNLink.
 This process includes:
   <ol>
-    <li>Enrollment and readiness: In the NHSN Application, the facility enrolls in the digital measure reporting plan,The facility selects FHIR dQMs, which are then communicated to the NHSNLink API engine.
+    <li>Enrollment and readiness: In the NHSN Application, the facility enrolls in the digital measure reporting plan.
+The facility selects FHIR dQMs, which are then communicated to the NHSNLink API engine.
 This step confirms the facility’s readiness to report digital quality measures and that it has signed the NHSN data-use agreements required for secure data sharing.</li>
     <li>Authentication and patient list: The facility’s EHR FHIR server is secured by an authentication mechanism.
 From this server, a Patients of Interest List is extracted and provided to NHSNLink.
 NHSNLink uses this list to query the facility’s EHR server for the data defined by the dQMs the facility is enrolled in.</li>
     <li>Evaluation and pre-qualification: NHSNLink evaluates and filters the data as defined by each dQM, bundles the data into a MeasureReport, and applies a pre-qualification process on the data.</li>
     <li>Submission: NHSNLink submits the MeasureReport bundles for patients meeting the dQM definitions to the NHSN Application through the CDC Cloud.</li>